Terence Stamp: Early life

-Terence Henry Stamp, the eldest of five children, was born on 22 July 1938 in Stepney, London, England, the son of Ethel Esther (née Perrott; 1914–1985) and Thomas Stamp (1913–1982), who was a tugboat stoker.
+Terence Henry Stamp was born on 22 July 1938 in Stepney, London, England, the eldest of five children of Ethel Esther (née Perrott; 1914–1985) and Thomas Stamp (1913–1982), who was a tugboat stoker.
 His early years were spent in Canal Road, Bow, in the East End, but later in his childhood the family moved to 124 Chadwin Road, Plaistow, West Ham, Essex (now in Greater London), where he attended Plaistow County Grammar School.
 His father was away for long periods with the Merchant Navy and the young Stamp was mostly raised by his mother, grandmother, and aunts.
 He grew up idolising actor Gary Cooper after his mother took him to see Beau Geste (1939) when he was three years old.
 He was also inspired by the 1950s method-trained actor James Dean.

 Growing up in London during World War II, Stamp endured the Blitz as a child.
 He later aided Valkyrie director Bryan Singer in staging a scene where the von Stauffenbergs hide from the Allied bombings.
 After leaving school Stamp worked in a variety of advertising agencies in London, working his way up to earning a reasonable salary.
 In the mid‑1950s he also worked as an assistant to professional golfer Reg Knight at Wanstead Golf Club in east London.
 He described this period of his life positively in his autobiography Stamp Album.